On Days of Our Lives, Allie’s Accusations Against Tripp Not Only Raise Concerns, They Open the Door for Important Conversations

 The sensitive, timely storyline should be given the respect that it’s due.

-It seems an easy way to prove Tripp’s innocence or guilt is to have baby Henry’s DNA tested — at least since Allie claims that he’s a product of that fateful night.
-Since this is Days of Our Lives, though, it probably won’t be that simple.
-But the bigger issue is that, with so many women in the real world not being believed and even verbally attacked when they bring forward rape allegations, it’s hard to hear Allie repeatedly called a liar by both Tripp and Steve.
-To have it drilled into us that Allie was blacking-out drunk, indicating her story might be unreliable, feels like the wrong message to send, especially if it turns out that she is, in fact, wrong.
+It seems an easy way to prove Tripp’s innocence, or guilt, is to have baby Henry’s DNA tested, considering Allie claims he’s a product of that fateful night.
+Since this is Days of Our Lives, it probably won’t be that simple.
+The bigger issue though is with so many women in the real world not believed and verbally attacked when they bring forward rape allegations, it’s hard to hear Allie repeatedly called a liar by both Tripp and Steve.
+To have it drilled into viewers that Allie was blacking-out drunk, indicating her story might be unreliable, feels like the wrong message to send, especially if it turns out that she is, in fact, wrong.

-We are fairly sure that Tripp’s name eventually will be cleared, but even should someone else prove to be guilty, that person — who either is or undoubtedly will show up in Salem — is likely to avoid being charged, given that the crime took place in another country.
-This would make the perpetrator — no matter who it might be — the latest in a long line of Days of Our Lives rapists who have been allowed to roam free and even find supercouple type love the way Jack, Kristen and Stefan were able to do.
+Whether Tripp or someone else is proven to be guilty, they will likely avoid being charged, given that the crime took place in another country.
+Therefore, the perpetrator — no matter who it might be — would be the latest in a long line of Days of Our Lives rapists allowed to roam free and find supercouple type love the way Jack, Kristen, and Stefan have been able to do.
 Ditto for serial killer Ben and baby-stealing, woman-caging Xander.
 Then there are Leo and Bonnie, whose predatory behavior has been played for laughs.
-Bonnie even raped a drunk-out-of-his-mind Lucas, who thought that she was Adrienne; now, the opportunist is cozying up to an increasingly receptive Justin.
+Bonnie raped a drunk-out-of-his-mind Lucas, who thought that she was Adrienne; now, the opportunist is cozying up to an increasingly receptive Justin.

 We also speculated that Charlie could be a Vitali.
 That would make him related to Tripp, which could have an effect on that potential name-clearing DNA test.
 The men don’t appear to be identical twins, so their DNA wouldn’t be an exact match, but we have faith that Days of Our Lives can explain that away.